 - Demonstration of having studied the material/s, their performance and sustainability

-Registrations open August 20, 2012.
-Early registration deadline: December 10, 2012; Final registration deadline: March 20, 2013.
+Registrations open August 20th each year.
+Early registration deadline: December 10; Final registration deadline: May 20.
 Early registrations will be automatically entered to receive a free prize from one of the scholarship sponsors.

 Please fill in the Registration form at the bottom of the Call For Entries.